Azure/azure-sdk-for-js/sdk/cognitivelanguage/ai-language-text/Samples.md

 Abstractive summarization generates a summary for the input articles.
 Abstractive summarization is different from extractive summarization in that extractive summarization is the strategy of concatenating extracted sentences from the input document into a summary, while abstractive summarization involves paraphrasing the document using novel sentences.

-To get started, submit a request to access [here](https://aka.ms/applyforgatedsummarizationfeatures).
+To get started, submit a request for access [here](https://aka.ms/applyforgatedsummarizationfeatures).

 ```javascript
 const { AzureKeyCredential, TextAnalysisClient } = require("@azure/ai-language-text");